AmitPatel2327/CMOS-Inverter-Analysis/README.md

 #### **Trip Point (or Switching Threshold) of an Inverter**
-- The trip point of a CMOS inverter is the input voltage at which the output voltage switches from HIGH to LOW (or vice versa) — i.e., when both NMOS and PMOS are conducting equally.We can also denote trip point by input voltage at which vin = vout.
+- The trip point of a CMOS inverter is the input voltage at which the output voltage switches from HIGH to LOW (or vice versa) — i.e., when both NMOS and PMOS are conducting equally.We can also denote trip point by input voltage at which v<sub>in</sub> = vout.

-So, in the above image we can see that trip point(vm) = 0.8698V.
+So, in the above image we can see that trip point(v<sub>m</sub>) = 0.8698V.
 For ideal cases , it should be around 0.9V i.e. vdd/2.
 The trip point is primarily set by the relative strengths (W/L ratios).
 So, now analyzing the effects of (W/L) ratio of PMOS & NMOS on Trip Point.

 <p align="center">